 Instead, water the plant near the soil, and water in the morning.
 This gives the water a chance to soak deeper into the soil to soak the roots before the sun evaporates it.
 However, the top layer of soil also gets a chance to dry out as the sun gets higher and the day gets warmer.

-By now, you have a good idea of what an over watered plant looks like, along with some ideas to prevent and treat this condition in your plants.
+Now you have a good idea of what an over watered plant looks like.
+You also have some ideas to prevent and treat this condition in your plants.